Vivonet/Gravity/README.md

 Note: There are only a handful of these implemented at the moment.
 More to come.

+###Using Custom Scoped Attributes
+It is actually quite easy to use your own scoped attributes within gravity.
+The only real concern is telling gravity not to try to handle that attribute on its own.
+To do that you'll have to create a GravityPlugin that simply returns `.Handled` from the `processAttribute()` function when passed your custom attribute.
+Gravity will then consider that attribute handled and will stop trying to process it anymore.

+Now you can add your custom attribute anywhere in your layout, and use the `getScopedAttribute()` function of GravityNode to check its inherited value from any node.

 ##Q&A
 **Q: Isn't a XIB file already XML?
 Why do I need another XML format?**